aniruddhasinha10/LEARM/README.md

 # MicroExpressions
-Repo contains code involving the study of Micro Expression on human subjects
+Repo contains code involving the study of Micro Expressions.